palomahimoro/palomahimoro/README.md

 ### <br> Olá, meu nome é Paloma Himoro! 👋
 </br>
+I'm looking for opportunities in the data area.

+Commercial Analyst experienced in business development, SellOut, management of orders and suppliers, verification of costs and invoiced quantities, as well as supervision of new item registration.
+I also have experience in analyzing sales behavior, identifying sales opportunities, supporting sales teams, searching for new sellers, and interfacing between sellers and IT.
+Seeking opportunities in the data area.

 <!--
 **palomahimoro/palomahimoro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.